ethereum/consensus-specs/sync/optimistic.md

 Instead, apply the new condition:

-- [IGNORE] The block's parent (defined by block.parent_root) passes validation except the block.body.execution_payload was deemed INVALID.
+- [IGNORE] The block's parent was imported optimistically.
 - [REJECT] The block's parent (defined by block.parent_root) passes all validation, excluding verification of the block.body.execution_payload.